 Mercury, closest to the sun, was always expected to be sunburnt, cracked and full of surprises.

 Early Mariner flybys did not dispel this line of thinking, returned data suggesting a moon like surface, little atmosphere and extremes of day and night temperatures.
+When rock heats up and cools down so suddenly, then cracks will appear.
+It could not be otherwise.

 The later Messenger and BepiColombo visits added more detail, especially visual imagery.
 A molten core and volcanically formed craters and plains were no surprises.